 The bottom line is that there are many theories offered, but no-one really knows for certain what causes rage syndrome.

 If your Cocker Spaniel is showing signs of aggressive dog behaviour, it's probably going to be another form of aggression, such as dominance aggression, resource guarding, (guarding toys or food) and territorial related behaviours.

 For example, your dog becomes aggressive when someone gets too near his food bowl while he's eating, (dog food aggression), or if he growls when he's asked to get down from the sofa he may be trying to challenge your status.

-Or it could simply be down to general bad behavior.
+Or it could simply be down to general bad behaviour.

 Sorry for repeating this, but rage is very rare in Cocker Spaniels, however, if you suspect your dog is showing signs of Cocker rage, I strongly recommend you speak to your vet as soon as possible and explain your concerns.